Hello, readers! Are you ready for another News Roundup?

 It looks like there are only two major confirmations to go:

 - Andrew Puzder’s name was withdrawn for Labor Secretary on Feb.
 15 and he was replaced by Alexander Acosta to head the Labor Department.
 Acosta is currently awaiting a hearing but it is highly likely he will be confirmed.

 - Sonny Perdue, a former governor of Georgia, was named as Trump’s pick to lead the Department of Agriculture.
 Perdue is tough on immigration.

 Genetic Testing Might Be Enforced at a Workplace Near You.

 While so much attention is being focused on Trump’s tweets and other things, there is a bill that has been given little attention so far.
 The bill, HR 1313, would allow employers to basically force their employees to undergo genetic testing and see employee’s health information.
 The bill was approved by all the Republicans (and opposed by all the Democrats) in a House committee on Wednesday, Mar.
 8.

-In 2008, a law known as GINA protected workers from protected workers from discrimination on the basis of genetics.
+In 2008, a law known as GINA protected workers from discrimination on the basis of genetics.
 It also protected worker privacy.
 But it this law is passed, it would allow businesses to get around the law by tying the gathering of information to compulsory (yet, mandatory) “workplace wellness” programs.

 The 2008 genetic law prohibits a group health plan — the kind employers have — from asking, let alone requiring, someone to undergo a genetic test.
 It also prohibits that specifically for “underwriting purposes,” which is where wellness programs come in.
 “Underwriting purposes” includes basing insurance deductibles, rebates, rewards, or other financial incentives on completing a health risk assessment or health screenings.
 In addition, any genetic information can be provided to the employer only in a de-identified, aggregated form, rather than in a way that reveals which individual has which genetic profile.